eyvind/sega-adapter/README.md

 low, and unlike all the 8-bit computers they are digital inputs instead of repurposed paddle circuits.
 The Atari mode supports both Atari and Amiga by driving the pins for buttons two and three both high and low.

+### Atari ST (untested)

+Button two registers as the second mouse button / port 1 joystick button if the adapter is plugged into port 0.
+The ST does not support additional joystick buttons on port 1.

 ## Controller compatibility